A law firm website can be a fascinating subject with firms taking a multitude of different approaches.

 No matter what you do and whatever you want to achieve from your website, make sure you start out with a clear vision from the very beginning.
 Like anything in life, if you think things through and work out a plan of attack before you actually begin, you will have a much better chance of success in the long run.

 It goes without saying that if your website is to become a focused business development tool you can’t just leave it to chance.

 - Who is the right audience for your law firm?

 - Who are you trying to do business with?

 Let’s step things back a moment, away from your website, and let’s think about how your firm is positioned within your chosen market (and how you would like it to be positioned!).

 With this in mind, let’s identify two or three types of client you normally come across.

 This probably sounds easier than it actually is as most people will just say, “I want to target x, y and z.”
 To do this right, you need to go a bit deeper and come up with a semi-fictional representation of who it is you are targeting so that your marketing can really start to shine.

 This is what we call the process of building your Client Personas and is one of the most important aspects of your overall law firm marketing.
-At the end of the day, if you don’t know who your marketing efforts is trying to target, it isn’t going to be very effective!
+At the end of the day, if you don’t know who your marketing efforts are targeting, it isn’t going to be very effective!